Rinwasyu/kot/README.md

 ## License
 Copyright 2018 Rinwasyu

-Kot is licensed under GPL v3.
+Kot is licensed under the GPL v3.